njoubert/PhysicallyManifestingEmojis/README.md

+# Physically Manifesting Emojis!

-# Internet-connected Stepper Motor through Intel Galileo
+Technically, this project is an Internet-connected Stepper Motor built on the Intel Galileo platform.

-This project exposes a stepper motor to the internet.
-It is self-contained on the Intel Galileo, it does not require an additional computer.
+Experientially, it's a fucking MAGIC-MACHINE that BLASTS EMOJIS INTO YOUR ROOM from ANYWHERE IN THE WORLD.

+Realistically, it's a

+## Architecture

+The Intel Galileo listens for Ethernet packets.
+A down-and-dirty hand-written HTTP parser extracts just enough info to figure out what to do.
+Either a webpage (stored in a C string, ha) gets piped back, or, some new action for a stepper motor is calculated.
+Stepper motor commands are then executed.

+I should have just said "this is a giant, fun, hack."

 ## Developing